jiin610/jiin610/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ... zzzjji610@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ... i love this🐴 emoji
+- ⚡ Fun fact: ... i love this💚 emoji
 -->

+- 🌱 I’m currently learning ... statistic
+- 📫 How to reach me: ... zzzjji610@gmail.com
+- ⚡ Fun fact: ... i love this💚 emoji